elenasacristan/CookBook/Readme.md

 - **Input (type file):** Allows the user to upload an image for the recipe.
 This field is optional.
 If the user doesn't upload an image then the default image will be used for the recipe.

-- **Input (type number):** I have used input type number for the "serves" field.
-This field will be compulsory and needs to be equal or higher than 1.
+- **Input (type number):** I have used input type number for the "serves" and "cooking time" fields.
+These fields will be compulsory and need to be equal or higher than 1.

 - **Select input:** I have used "single" select inputs for the fields "Difficulty", "Type of meal" and "Cuisine".
 All of them are compulsory as they will also be used in the dashboard section and in order to filter the recipes in the home page.
   I have also used "multiple" select input to select the allergens in the recipes.
 This field won't be required because the recipe may not contain any allergens.